-CCAPS researchers at the University of North Texas and the University of Denver have produced a new resource, the Social Conflict in Africa Database (SCAD), which augments the ability of policymakers and researchers to analyze conflict patterns and possible intervention strategies in Africa.
-While previous data sources have focused on large-scale conflicts like civil and international wars, SCAD catalogues the myriad ways conflict manifests as political and social disorder.
+CCAPS researchers at the University of North Texas and the University of Denver developed the Social Conflict Analysis Database (SCAD), which augments the ability of policymakers and researchers to analyze conflict patterns and possible intervention strategies in Africa and Latin America.
+The newly updated and extended version of SCAD covers all of Africa and now also Mexico, Central America, and the Caribbean.

 SCAD includes protests, riots, strikes, inter-communal conflict, government violence against civilians, and other forms of social conflict not systematically tracked in other conflict datasets.
-SCAD currently includes information on over 10,300 social conflict events from 1990 to 2012, and it will be periodically updated.
+SCAD currently includes information on over 10,300 social conflict events from 1990 to 2013.

 Each event record contains information on the location, timing, and magnitude of social conflict events, as well as the actors, targets, issues of contention, and government response.
 While other data sources contain rich information about armed conflict in Africa, the goal of the SCAD project is to provide researchers, journalists, NGOs, and the policy community more detail about other forms of social conflict.

-SCAD is designed to provide users with a comprehensive, methodologically rigorous resource for analyzing social conflict events across the African continent, including all countries with a population of more than 1 million.
+SCAD is designed to provide users with a comprehensive, methodologically rigorous resource for analyzing social conflict events across Africa, Mexico, Central America, and the Caribbean.
+The database includes all countries with a population of more than 1 million.
 It compiles events reported by the Associated Press (AP) and Agence France Presse (AFP) from 1990-2011.
-SCAD is designed for use by academic researchers, as well as by journalists, non-governmental organizations, policy makers, and others interested in African politics.
+SCAD is designed for use by academic researchers, as well as by journalists, non-governmental organizations, and policy makers.

 Each record in SCAD refers to a unique social conflict event.
 To define an event, the researchers determined the principal actor(s) involved, the target(s), as well as the issues at stake.
 Events can last a single day or several months.
 A conflict is coded as a single event if the actors, targets, and issues are the same and if there is a distinct, continuous series of actions over time.